awatemonosan/MsgQueue-Client/README.md

 * 0.1.4 Updated to use new version of pidgey
 * 0.1.5 Add optional 2nd argument to .watch
 * 0.1.7 Documented that .watch has been changed to .listen.
 Debug logs removed
+* 0.1.9 Added Ping method for testing connectivity
+* 0.1.9 Added 'connected' event that fires once msgQueue-server is available